-14. WHAT STAFF SHOULD DO IF A CHILD IS IN DANGER OR AT RISK OF HARM
+WHAT STAFF SHOULD DO IF A CHILD IS IN DANGER OR AT RISK OF IMMEDIATE HARM

 If staff (including Trustees, agency staff and volunteers) believe that a child is in immediate danger or at risk of harm, they should make an immediate referral to children's social care and/or the police.
 Anyone can make a referral.
 Any such referral must be made immediately and in any event within 24 hours (one working day) of staff being aware of the risk.
 Staff should not assume that someone else will take action and share information that might be critical in keeping children safe.
 Parental consent is not needed for referrals to statutory agencies such as the police and children's social care.
-If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
+If anyone other than one of the DSLs makes a referral, they should inform the DSL as soon as possible that a referral has been made.
 The local authority social worker should acknowledge receipt to the referrer within 24 hours and make a decision about the next steps and the type of response required.
-Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.